sadwith/cs404/lab06/readme.txt

 To: Mark A Yoder
-From: Guntuku Vikas
+From: g sadwith
-Date: 23rd September, 2015
 Subject: Lab 06 Submission
-Partner's Name : Onkar Singh
+Partner's Name :manoj
-Name: Guntuku Vikas
+Name: g sadwith
-Roll No.: B13212
+Roll No.: B13210

 	Lab06 aims at controlling various devices like leds, led matrix and E-A-S program using Joystick and reading values using a rotary encoder.